What is a Parent Page in WordPress & How to Create One

 One of the easiest ways to display the list of child pages of their respective parent page is using the Page-list plugin.

 At first, install and activate the plugin.
-To do so, navigate to Plugins → Add New section from your WordPress dashboard.
+To do so, navigate to Plugins → Add Plugin section from your WordPress dashboard.
 Search for the Page-list plugin and install and activate it, as shown below.

-Install and activate Page-list plugin
+Install and activate Page list plugin

 After installing and activating the plugin, edit the parent page and add the following shortcode where you want your list of child pages to appear.